ohorace/Previous-Projects/Outreach/Google Rise.md

         **/
       public void Deposit(double newAmount)
       {
-          //how will we add the value of the parameter to the current  //balance and   store it
+          //how will we add the value of the parameter to the current balance and store it
       }

        /**